 Accelerating and optimizing everyday business tasks is becoming a priority in today’s modern workplace.
-Whether it’s onboarding, expense filing, or countless other processes running the business, it’s easy to discover the potential that business process automation offers organizations looking to improve the way they work.
+Whether it’s onboarding, expense filing, or countless other processes running the business, it’s easy to discover the potential that business process automation offers those organizations looking to improve the way they work.

 However, the potential for real progress lies not in simply automating tasks, but in creating a culture of process excellence.
 For the first time, organizations have access to technology that will allow them to improve every aspect of a business process and create end-to-end process automation solutions.

 To truly optimize your processes and get the maximum value from your employees, you need an entirely integrated business automation journey.
-Here are three main steps that can help you achieve this.
+Here are three main steps that can help to power your efforts.

 Step 1: Map